openstack/rally/doc/source/plugins/implementation/context_plugin.rst

 scenarios.
 All created objects must be put into the *self.context* dict, through which they will be available in the scenarios.
-Let's create a simple context plugin that adds a flavor to the environment before the benchmark task starts and deletes it after it finishes.
+Let's create a simple context plugin that adds a flavor to the environment before runner start first iteration and deletes it after runner finishes execution of all iterations.

 Creation
 ^^^^^^^^